myshkin5/aws-musings/README.md

 **Note:** Although both the shell scripts and the CloudFormation scripts are cloned locally, only the shell scripts are needed.
 The CloudFormation scripts are actually pulled from a public S3 bucket.
 If you would like to fork and modify the scripts, see [Making Modifications](#making-modifications) below.

+At first the sheer number of parameters might appear daunting, but most parameters either are not required, have reasonable defaults or are supplied by a previously run stack.
+If a parameter does not meet any of these attributes, its description will contain the text **REQUIRED, NO DEFAULT AND NOT SUPPLIED BY A PREVIOUS STACK**.
+For these parameters, you may want to take steps to assure that they are defined properly such as adding them to your `~/.bashrc`.

 ## Environment Variables

 All shell scripts support and use the following environment variables: